Book a hard waste collection

 - You must book your collection before putting waste out.

 - Hard waste should be placed on your nature strip the weekend immediately before your collection week, but no earlier.
-It must be left out by 6am on the Monday at the start of your collection week.

 - Before putting your waste out, make sure you understand what will and won't be accepted for collection.